prebid/prebid.github.io/dev-docs/modules/gdprEnforcement.md

         enforceVendor: true,
         vendorExceptions: ["idSystemA"]
       }]
+    ```

-3) Restrict for both storage and basicAds, with the exception of "firstPartyBidder", which is always allowed to run an auction.
+3. Restrict for both storage and basicAds, with the exception of "firstPartyBidder", which is always allowed to run an auction.
 Assumes the publisher has special legal basis for this entity.

+    ```javascript
       ...
       rules: [{
         purpose: "storage",